napvlm/trinity-foodbank/README.md

+# Main goal
+Just one simple app that hepled a bunch of people to not spend the time standing outside in the cold.
+I offered my volunteer service to the Trinity House of Hope in Mississauga, Canada.
+I saw that many people that use their food bank services are start to qeue outside of the church up to 2 hours before the opening in order to make sure they will get something.
+I proposed a simple booking solution that allowed people to just come at the scheduled time without worries of missing out on available products.
+This website was gladly welcomed by the workers of this church and people who come there.
+I also conducted basic training on how to use the website for the end users for couple of weeks in order to make sure everyone is familiar.
+As far as I know this website still in use.

 # Example app with [chakra-ui](https://github.com/chakra-ui/chakra-ui) and TypeScript

 This example features how to use [chakra-ui](https://github.com/chakra-ui/chakra-ui) as the component library within a Next.js app with TypeScript.